 This year I took a balloon ride with six other fellows I had never met before.
 It always amazes me how we may differ in every other aspect of their lives, but OA brings us together and we are quickly friends.
 We pulled together to make sure everyone was comfortable and could get in and out of the balloon basket.
 Kym – Oregon IG

 The “Recovery Roadmap” Forum included a map of abstinence detours, road blocks and other places that one might venture during their program such as “Cravings Creek, ‘Meditation Meadow’ and my two personal favorites, ‘Control Corner’ and ‘Swamp of Fear’.
 We had rotating speakers who shared their experiences with different ‘locations’.
-I will highly recommend that this program be used as a workshop in our IG.
+I will highly recommend that this program be used as a workshop in our Intergroup.
 Katy – Lake Country IG

 I attended the Strong Service Bodies Workshop.
 Sue from Region One killed it with the Strengths and Weaknesses questionnaire and developing a survey what’s working at the fellowship level.
 Todd – Peninsula IG